katjam/tech-exeter-try-elm/PITCHME.md

 - Senior developer at Neontribe.
 Been working with web technologies for 10 years - but less computer scientist - more a person who just likes making stuff - and using code to do that.
 - Never thought of myself as a frontend dev - because I can't do visual design - most of my coding experience is in writing backends and APIs in php.
 But as more and more logic handled in browser - lines are blurring.
+- Last year I ended up leading a project that turned out not to need a backend... so I chose Elm

 +++